Time Table (film): Plot

-Charlie decides they should all wait for the investigation to cool off before trying to continue on to Mexico.
-However, Joe, methodically investigating each aspect of the crime, finds an accomplice, who leads to another, Wolfe, the owner of the "stolen" helicopter.
+Charlie decides that they should all wait for the investigation to cool before trying to continue on to Mexico.
+However, Joe, methodically investigating each aspect of the crime, finds an accomplice who leads to another, Wolfe, the owner of the "stolen" helicopter.
 Charlie realizes that Bruckner and Wolfe double-crossed him, killed Lombard and planned to keep the money for themselves.
 Charlie kills Wolfe to silence him and makes it appear to be a suicide.
 Bruckner, trying to escape to Mexico with Linda and his share of the loot, panics during a routine customs check and tries to force his way across the border, but is killed by police.
-Linda escapes, and Joe arranges to go with Charlie to Mexico to find her, believing she has the rest of the loot.
+Linda escapes, and Joe arranges to accompany Charlie to Mexico to find her, believing that she has the rest of the loot.

 Charlie sees an opportunity to escape and stashes his cut of the money in a briefcase to smuggle into Mexico.
 He suspects Bruckner had already arranged to leave Mexico for another country with Linda.
 Charlie also discovers that an unsuspecting Ruth has tried to pull a practical joke on him by substituting fishing gear for his work reports in the briefcase.
 She has discovered the stolen money and returned it anonymously to the insurance company.
-While tracking down Linda to take Bruckner's place in the double-cross plan, Charlie draws the suspicion of Joe and the Mexican police, who close in.
-Forced to abandon Bruckner's plan, Charlie and Linda are cornered and killed in a shoot-out.
+While pursuing Linda to take Bruckner's place in the double-cross plan, Charlie draws the suspicion of Joe and the Mexican police.
+Forced to abandon Bruckner's plan, Charlie and Linda are cornered and killed in a shootout.